rc19/osom/project_mindmap.md

 The project is structured into three main layers: UI, Services, and Data.

 *   **UI Layer:** Built with Jetpack Compose.
-It includes a custom launcher, an app list screen, and a summary screen.
+It includes a custom launcher, a "Today" dashboard for tasks, an app list screen, and a summary screen.
 *   **Services Layer:** This is the core of the app's functionality, running in the background to collect data.
 It includes:
     *   `OsomAccessibilityService`: To read screen content and context.
     *   `OsomNotificationListenerService`: To capture and process notifications.